drupol/master-thesis/src/thesis/3-tools.typ

 definitions.
 This choice reflects Guix’s emphasis on customization and alignment with the @fsfwebsite project's philosophy, rejecting proprietary blobs and aiming for complete software freedom, which may limit hardware compatibility.
-Guix’s approach can pose a high entry barrier due to its use of a general-purpose functional programming language but offers extensive flexibility for those familiar with Lisp-like languages.
-That said, users are free to extend Guix with custom packages, free or not.
+Nonetheless, users have the liberty to extend Guix with custom packages, whether free or not, without compromising the tool’s reproducibility capabilities.
+While Guix's reliance on a general-purpose functional programming language may present a steep learning curve, it offers extensive flexibility for those proficient in Lisp-like languages.

 #info-box(kind: "note", ref: "info-box-proprietary-software")[
   Proprietary software does not expose its source code to the public, which may